Bart-van-Ingen/telegraf_resource_monitor/README.md

 ### Telegraf as backbone
 Resource monitoring is not a unique problem to robotics, and there are many existing tools that do this well.
 A well established tool within the cloud native and DevOps communities is Telegraf.
 Telegraf is an open-source agent for collecting and reporting metrics.
 It supports a variety of input plugins to gather data from different sources and output plugins to send data to various destinations.
-By integrating Telegraf with ROS 2, we do not have to reinvent the wheel of resource monitoring and leverage its more advanced capabilities.
+By integrating Telegraf with ROS 2, we do not have to reinvent the wheel of resource monitoring and can leverage its more advanced capabilities, such as aggregators and processors.

 Telegraf also present the opportunity to build out remote monitoring capabilities of the same resources over the OTLP protocol, which is a common standard for telemetry data.
-This can be connect to any opentelemetry agent which can then pass it on to whatever remote monitoring environment you wish.
+This can be connect to any [opentelemetry collector](https://opentelemetry.io/docs/collector/distributions/) which can then pass it on to whatever remote monitoring environment you wish.

-## Overview

-The `telegraf_resource_monitor` package collects system metrics using Telegraf and publishes them as ROS 2 messages.
-It monitors various system resources including:

-- **CPU Usage**: Per-core and total CPU utilization
-- **Memory**: Available, total, and usage percentage
-- **Disk Space**: Free space, total capacity, and usage percentage
-- **Temperature Sensors**: Hardware temperature readings via lm-sensors
-- **Process Monitoring**: CPU and memory usage of ROS nodes

 ## Architecture